vix-4800/Fusor/README.md

 -   **Git** – simple controls for common Git actions and switching between local and remote branches.
 -   **Database** – quick actions for opening and dumping a database.
 -   **Docker** – helpers for building, pulling and inspecting containers.
--   **Logs** – shows your project's log file (Laravel only) with a refresh button and optional auto refresh.
+-   **Logs** – shows your project's log file.
+For Laravel the path is configurable in **Settings**, while Yii logs are loaded automatically depending on the selected application template.
+A refresh button and an optional auto refresh are provided.
 -   **Settings** – manage multiple projects using an **Add** button and project selector.
 The tab also lets you choose the framework, PHP executable, Docker service name and the server port.
 When **Yii** is selected, a drop-down